smartcontractkit/documentation/.astro/src/pages/getting-started/consuming-data-feeds.md

 1. [Open the example contract](https://remix.ethereum.org/#url=https://docs.chain.link/samples/PriceFeeds/PriceConsumerV3.sol) in Remix.
 Remix opens and shows the contents of the smart contract.

 <div class="remix-callout">
-  <a href="https://remix.ethereum.org/#url=https://docs.chain.link/samples/PriceFeeds/PriceConsumerV3.sol" target="_blank">Open the contract in Remix</a>
+  <a href="https://remix.ethereum.org/#url=https://docs.chain.link/samples/PriceFeeds/PriceConsumerV3.sol">Open the contract in Remix</a>
 </div>

 1. Because the code is already written, you can start the compile step.
 On the left side of Remix, click the **Solidity Compiler** tab to view the compiler settings.